Aarception/Mo-information-security-portfolio/README.md

 How do we preserve assurance? 💲🔋📊

+Unfortunately, I have found it challenging to reconstitute the trust of A/15, especially given the resemblance between the After.Dignity and the Before.Consideration.Era playbooks.

+However, as assurance, the J/17 position was permanent.

-    Detect a possible design anomaly.
+    I. Detect a possible design anomaly.

     II.
 Calibrate proportional evidence disclosure.